 Heading Out for a Late Brunch at Square Cafe

-We went on a recent Sunday around noon when the weather was beautiful and got a seat inside right away (while others waited in line for a table outside).
+We visited this one at their previous location on Sunday around noon when the weather was beautiful and got a seat inside right away (while others waited in line for a table outside).
 We'd heard the wait here can get pretty bad, but we think going a bit later on a Sunday helped with that.

 We were happy to see a full espresso bar and started with a latte and a cappuccino, both served in really cool ceramic mugs.
 The mugs were a bit more memorable than the drinks, but they definitely provided the buzz we needed to get going for the day.

 The menu is huge and it took us quite a while to decide on what to order.
 There were several varieties of benedicts tempting us including a short rib variety, a chorizo benedict, and even a veggie benedict.

 There's also an entire section of the menu for items from the griddle with many varieties of pancakes and french toasts, including butterscotch bacon pancakes that were seriously alluring.
 They even have vegan pancakes and gluten free pancakes.

 If you're in more of a lunch mood there are also savory crepes, salads, paninis, and burgers, but we suspect it will be hard for most to pull themselves away from the large breakfast menu that is offered.